seperman/deepdiff/deepdiff/diff_doc.rst

 ignore_nan_inequality
     Whether to ignore float('nan') inequality in Python.
+Note that this is a cPython "feature".
+Some versions of Pypy3 for example have nan==nan.

     >>> float('nan') == float('nan')
     False